 The Contractor shall provide junctions for dead ends and property connection sewers or risers to properties to serve existing and future dwellings in accordance with this sub-section and the design drawings.
-Such junctions shall be inserted along pipelines in locations shown on the design drawings or directed by the Superintendent, with the service connection, where not shown on the design drawings, provided at a depth no deeper than 1.5 m provided the property still has service to the sewer, as follows (WSA 02 2002, Part 3, Sections 17.7 and 17.8):
+Such junctions shall be inserted along pipelines in locations shown on the design drawings or directed by the Superintendent, with the service connection, where not shown on the design drawings, provided at a depth no deeper than 1.5 m provided the property still has service to the sewer, as follows:

-- for existing dwellings, at the most practical point not outside the property boundary to facilitate the connection, considering existing sewage outlets.
+- (a) for existing dwellings, at the most practical point not outside the property boundary to facilitate the connection, considering existing sewage outlets.
 Separate connections shall be provided for dual occupancies; and - (b) for vacant blocks, at the most practical point not outside the property boundary to facilitate the connection, considering topography and likely positioning of sewage outlets.